UK Residencies

 A rolling programme of residencies taking place from our studio at Yorkshire Sculpture Park, targeted towards both national and international artists working in digital spaces.
 Each year residencies will take a slightly different form often with an environmental and socially engaged focus.

-Bio Arts Lab Artist Residency – 2024
+Barnsley Artist Residency – 2024

-It is an opportunity for an artist or collective to work alongside Invisible Flock for 24 days in 2024, grouped or spaced in response to the needs/specifics of practice in agreement with both parties and the work you hope to do.
+It is an opportunity for an artist or collective to work alongside Invisible Flock for 10 days in August 2024, grouped or spaced in response to the needs/specifics of practice in agreement with both parties and the work you hope to do.

+Our studio at the Yorkshire Sculpture Park also comes fully equipped with a fabricating workshop with a large scale CNC machine, a fully equipped electronics lab, plus a large open space with a rig to create, test and iterate with sound and AV at scale.
 In terms of equipment, we have extensive sound recording tools, LiDAR and Faro scanners, a laser cutter, 3D printer, a small kiln, a full host of lab equipment, a wide variety of computing options and access to licences for software such as Touch Designer, Reality Capture and Faro Scene.

 More information can be found via our Studio page here: https://invisibleflock.com/studio/